Your cookie preferences

 A wireless router works by sending signals throughout your home in the form of Wi-Fi.

 Almost all computers, laptops and mobile devices will have an inbuilt receiver that can connect to the internet without the need for wires.
-Although if you have an older machine, you can still connect wirelessly through an internet dongle or external network adapter.
+However, if you have an older machine, you can still connect wirelessly through an internet dongle or external network adapter.

 While there's a lot of jargon related to Wi-Fi, there are a few key numbers you need to look out for: